obzehn/GROMACS_hands-on_intro/README.md

     ForwardX11 yes
     ForwardX11Trusted yes
 ```
 Substitute `username` with your username.
-Here, I am calling this host `baobab`, for obvious reasons.
+Here, this host is called `baobab`, for obvious reasons.
 Now, when you use the `ssh` command, you can just call the name of the host, that is you can just run the following
 ```
 ssh baobab
 ```